-University of Kentucky requires at least 120 semester hours to complete a bachelor's degree.
-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-University of Kentucky does accept transfer credits.
+University of Kentucky requires at least 120 semester hours to graduate with a bachelor's degree.

+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+University of Kentucky accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of Kentucky has a summer session, so students can earn credits during the summer.

-Around 66% of students who started college at University of Kentucky complete all the credits required within six years.
+NOTE: Around 68% of students who start college at University of Kentucky finish the requirements for graduation within six years.